rahul-nakum14/rahul-nakum14/README.md

 # Hello, I'm Rahul Nakum 👋

 ## About Me
-I'm a passionate **BAckend Developer** with a keen interest in **Cybersecurity**.
+I'm a passionate **Backend Developer** with a keen interest in **Cybersecurity**.
 With a knack for building efficient, secure web applications and a commitment to continuous learning, I'm always ready to tackle the next tech challenge.

 ## Skills
 - **Languages**: JavaScript (Node.js), HTML, CSS